 Red Star Restaurant is run by the remaining chefs of the Four Heavenly Kings of Cantonese cuisine – a group which gained fame and multiple culinary awards in the 1970s.
 The chefs were disciples of chef Luo Chen at Cathay Restaurant in the '50s, which was considered the most prestigious Chinese restaurant at the time.
 The Heavenly Kings are also credited with inventing the famous Singapore dishes we eat so regularly today: chilli crab, yam ring and yusheng.
 Today, Red Star is considered one of the more traditional and nostalgic restaurants for dim sum – for starters, it still employs traditional cart-pushing dim sum ladies like those in Hong Kong.
 The restaurant layout and recipes have remained unchanged since opening more than 40 years ago.
-It's the experience of ordering char siew bao ($4) and century egg congee ($4) the push carts and stations that you're here for.
+It's the experience of ordering char siew bao ($3.20 for two) and century egg congee ($4.20) the push carts and stations that you're here for.

 Red Star Restaurant | Address: 54 Chin Swee Road | Tel: 65325266 | Dim sum serving hours: Daily 7am-3pm; 6.30-11.30pm

 The classic dim sum at Spring Court | Photo: Seth Lui

 For dim sum served by the third generation